The Jerma985 Dollhouse

 The Jerma985 Dollhouse (or simply The Dollhouse) was a livestreamed event created by American streamer Jerma985 that ran between August 18 and 21, 2021.
 The event took place between three separate livestreams, broadcast on Jerma's Twitch page.
 The event was modeled after life simulation game franchise The Sims.
-In the event, the stream viewers were given control over what Jerma does, through the ability to make decisions using a stream extension.
+In the event, the stream viewers were given control over what Jerma did, through the ability to make decisions using a stream extension.
 The event used status bars—a mechanic from The Sims—that displayed Jerma's needs, such as hygiene and energy.
 The status bars affected the outcomes of the decisions made by the viewers.
 Viewers could also choose the location for new furniture additions to the Dollhouse.

 Production and set

 The stream was noted for its production value in comparison to most Twitch streams.
 The set included multiple rooms and a front yard, and the production comprised a crew of about 35 people.
 With each stream, new rooms were added to the set, as well as more characters.
 The event's planning took place over seven months.
 The exact cost of production is unknown, but it required a sponsorship from Coinbase and was more expensive than Jerma985's previous interactive stream, which cost $40,000 to produce.